prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

     mode: 'Classic'

     # The following section is only valid if "mode" is set to "Topology"
-    # 'topology.kubernetes.io/zone' for 'topology'
     topology:
-        # A kubernetes node label used in the nodeSelector field of prometheus
-        # instances.
-This assures that instances are placed in the zone they
-        # are meant to be scraping.
-        # Defaults to `topology.kubernetes.io/zone`
-        nodeLabel: 'topology.kubernetes.io/zone'

-        # All topology values to be used by nodeLabel and sourceLabel
+        # All topology values to be used by the cluster, i.e. a list of all
+        # zones in use.
         values: []
 ```

 The `topology` section does not use the term `zone`.
-This makes the feature
-more flexible in case a user needs to shard on e.g. regions instead.
+This will prevent API
+changes in case other topologies, like regions, need to be supported in future
+releases.

 Both modes do not contain an explicit overwrite of the label used for sharding.
 This feature is already possible by generating a `__tmp_hash` label through